theeugenechong/tp/docs/DeveloperGuide.md

 - The `Parser` component consists of an abstract `ParserBase` class with its children classes, `CommandParser` and `SignInDetailsParser`.
 To emphasize the different [layers](#overview) of cOOPer and to improve *cohesiveness*, different objects are parsed from user input at each layer.
 - User input at the verification layer will be parsed to construct a `SignInProtocol` object while user input at the features layer will be parsed to construct a `Command` object.
-The `SignInProtocol` object executes the signing in of the user with the details provided in the user input while the `Command` object executes the command input by the user.
+The `SignInProtocol` object executes the signing in of the user using the details provided in the user input while the `Command` object executes the command input by the user.
-- `ParserBase` contains a reference to a `Parser` *interface* from the [dopsun chatbot-cli](https://github.com/dopsun/chatbot-cli) library used by cOOPer.
-More information about how cOOPer implements the library can be found [here](#parser).
+- `ParserBase` contains a reference to the `Parser` *interface* from the [dopsun chatbot-cli](https://github.com/dopsun/chatbot-cli) library used by cOOPer.
+More information about cOOPer's implementation of the library can be found [here](#parsing-user-input).

 The `Parser`component:
 - Constructs and returns a new `SignInProtocol`/`Command` object with the correct parsed attributes